KijoSal-dev/KijoSal-dev/README.md

 👋 Hi, I’m @KijoSal-dev

+📍 Nairobi, Kenya — Open to Remote, Hybrid, and Onsite opportunities

 💡 Aspiring Data Scientist & AI Engineer passionate about building real-world solutions with data and intelligent systems.

 🎓 I have completed AI Software Engineering from PLP, AI Starter Kit (AISK) Program from ALX, AI for Developers from ALX, and Associate Data Analyst from Datacamp.